Herries Beattie: Research

+Assessment and recognition

 These works reveal the strengths and weaknesses of Beattie's approach.
 He systematically interviewed Māori elders and Pākehā pioneers, and constructed from their recollections detailed accounts of history and ways of life that greatly amplify, and occasionally challenge, other accounts.
 Yet, in the case of Māori especially, it is not always obvious to which informant material should be attributed, and his original notebooks were not preserved.
 Beattie used the widest range of material and showed explicitly how his arguments and conclusions were revised as new evidence came to hand, but he did not discriminate between sources of varying quality.
 His major works retain the scrapbook nature of their origins and are written in a colloquial style.
 In their time, they were regarded with suspicion by academic historians and anthropologists who preferred the more conventional publications on Māori by Elsdon Best, and this served to reinforce a perception of northern Māori traditions and customs as the New Zealand standard.

 With the recent acceptance attained by oral history and a resurgence of interest in the distinctiveness of southern Māori, Beattie's research has achieved a more general esteem.
 In his collection of original material from oral sources in the South Island, he can be compared with Edward Shortland and Walter Mantell, but otherwise has no peer.

+Awards and honours

-In 1941 Beattie was awarded the Percy Smith Prize for achievements in anthropology, and in the 1967 Queen’s Birthday Honours was made a Member of the Order of the British Empire for services to historical research in New Zealand.
+In 1941 Beattie was awarded the Percy Smith Medal by the University of Otago for his achievements in anthropology.
+In the 1967 Queen’s Birthday Honours was made a Member of the Order of the British Empire for services to historical research in New Zealand.

-Death
+Beattie's personal papers and records were donated to the Hocken Collections of the University of Otago.
+In 2018, these papers were added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.

+Personal life and death

+Beattie, who served 40 years as a Sunday school teacher, later joined the Open Brethren.

-Herries Beattie died at Timaru on 11 May 1972.
+Beattie died at Timaru on 11 May 1972.
 Mary Beattie had died in 1944, and a son also predeceased him.
 He was survived by three daughters.